Parallel Peeling Algorithms: Simulation Results

-We implemented a simulation of the parallel peeling algorithm, using the $G_{n, cn}^r$ model where each edge is chosen independently and uniformly from the set of $\binom{n}{r}$ possible edges.
+We implemented a simulation of the parallel peeling algorithm using the $G_{n, cn}^r$ model, in order to determine how well our theoretical analysis matches the empirical evolution of the peeling process.
+Our results demonstrate that the theoretical analysis matches the empirical evolution remarkably well.

 To check the growth of the number of rounds as a function of $n$, we ran the program $1000$ times for $r=4, k=2$ and various values of $n$ and $c$, and computed the average number of rounds for the peeling process to complete.
 For reference, $c_{2,4}^* \approx 0.772$.
 Table \ref{table:simulation1} shows the results.

 For all the experiments, when $c < c_{2,4}^*$, all $1000$ trials succeeded (empty $k$-core) and when $c > c_{2,4}^*$, all $1000$ trials failed (non-empty $k$-core).
-This is unsurprising given the distance from the asymptotic threshold.
 For $c < c_{2,4}^*$, the average number of rounds increases very slowly with $n$, while for $c > c_{2,4}^*$, the average increases approximately linearly in $\log n$.
 This is in accord with our $O(\log \log n)$ result below the threshold and $\Omega(\log n)$ result above the threshold.
 The results for other values of $r$ and $k$ were similar.

-Another experiment we did was to test how well idealized values from the recurrence for $\lambda_t$ approximates the fraction of vertices left after $t$ rounds.
-In the following tests, we used $r = 4, k = 2$ and $n = 1$ million.
+We also tested how well the idealized values from the recurrence for $\lambda_t$ (Equation \eqref{eq:lambdai}) approximate the fraction of vertices left after $t$ rounds.
+Table \ref{table:simulation2} shows that the recurrence indeed describes the behavior of the peeling process remarkably well, both below and above the threshold.
+In these simulations, we used $r = 4, k = 2$ and $n = 1$ million.
 For each value of $c$, we averaged over $1000$ trials.
-Table \ref{table:simulation2} shows that the recurrence indeed describes the behavior of the peeling process quite well, both below and above the threshold.